 is blind to our true self.

-Yet when we see at last,
+Yet when we truly see

-then we shall know our Lord in fullest joy.
+and know our Lord in fullest joy,

 because of our true nature,